jmdaweb/NVDARemoteServer/readme.md

 ## Creating your own self-signed certificate

 The server includes a default self-signed certificate to encrypt connections.
-This certificate is also included in the official NVDA Remote add-on, so this is a big security risk.
+This is a huge security risk.

 It is strongly recommended that you create your own certificate before starting the server for the first time.
 You can do it by running the NVDARemoteCertificate script on almost all platforms: